The Chicago Books & more

 From alleyways to the lakefront, from the El tracks to suburban streets, Chicago is a sprawling backlot of cinematic creativity and stories.
 See the Windy City like you've never seen it before—both on screen and on the set—in the first book ever to chronicle the engaging history of Chicago and the movies.

 Hollywood on Lake Michigan earned praise from both American Cinematographer and The Hollywood Reporter.
 Published by Chicago Review Press, Hollywood on Lake Michigan was a 2014 selection by Illinois Reads, a statewide festival and reading programing showcasing Illinois authors.
-(Chicago Review Press, 2013)
+(Chicago Review Press, 2013; first edition published by Lake Claremont Press, 1999)

 "The Movies Are" Carl Sandburg's Film Reviews and Essays, 1920-1928